Adaptive, Distribution-Free Prediction Intervals for Deep Networks: Introduction

 \subsection{Prediction Intervals}

 We consider a non-parametric regression setting, where $X$ denotes the $\mathbb{R}^d$-valued covariate vector and $Y$ the $\mathbb{R}$-valued response.
 The data set $D = (X_i,Y_i)_{1\leq i \leq n}$ contains $n$ i.i.d. copies of the random variable $(X,Y)$.
-Throughout the paper, we assume that $(X,Y)$ is independent of the data set $D$.
+Throughout the paper, we will write $(X,Y)$ as new random variables that are independent of our data $D$.

-There are various formal criteria that prediction intervals could satisfy.
 In general, a prediction interval $\Gamma_\alpha(X) = \Gamma_{D,\alpha}(X)$ is an interval-valued function of $X$, the data $D$, and the confidence level $\alpha$, such that, loosely speaking, a new observation falls within the interval with probability at least $1-\alpha$.
-This loose definition can be made precise in various ways.
-In Section \ref{sec:PI_conformal} we propose a conformal prediction interval, $\Gamma_{\alpha}^{\hat{c}}(X)$, and Theorem \ref{thm:conformal} demonstrates that it provides \emph{average coverage}:
+This loose definition can be made precise in various ways. \begin{definition} The prediction interval $\Gamma_\alpha(X)$ controls average coverage if

-Note that the probability in equation (\ref{eqn:aveCov}) is over all of the random variables included: the new observation ($X,Y$) \emph{and the data} $D$.
-As such, $\Gamma_{\alpha}^{\hat{c}}(X)$ provides $(1-\alpha)100\%$-confidence in the statistical sense: it is the result of a method such that in repeated applications on independent data sets, $(1-\alpha)100\%$ of the new realizations satisfy $Y \in \Gamma_{\alpha}^{\hat{c}}(X)$. \citet{ShafV08} provide a cogent discussion of the difference between this and related notions as it pertains to conformal inference.
+\end{definition} Note that the probability in equation (\ref{eqn:aveCov}) is over all of the random variables included: the new observation ($X,Y$) \emph{and the data} $D$.
+In Section \ref{sec:PI_conformal}, we propose a neural-network-based inference procedure that controls average coverage.